OpenWebGlobe/WebSDK/README.md

 ==============================

 With the OpenWebGlobe SDK you can create your own virtual globe applications.
-You can develop your new application in your favorite language like C++, C#, Visual Basic, Python.

 The WebGL Viewer is a port of the OpenWebGlobe SDK to Javascript/WebGL.
 This is the precompiled version for end users.